 For the roast beef:

-- 3 lbs top round roast beef or 3 ½ lbs, bring it to room temperature 2 hours before cooking – Roast Substitutions: If you're unable to find Top Round Roast (Inside Round), other great options are Top Sirloin Roast (or Top Butt), Bottom Round Roast (Rolled Rump Roast), or Eye of Round Roast.
+- 3 lbs top round roast beef or 3 ½ lbs, bring it to room temperature 2 hours before cooking – Roast Substitutions: If you're unable to find Top Round Roast (Inside Round), other great options are Top Sirloin Roast (or Top Butt), Bottom Round Roast (Rolled Rump Roast), Eye of Round Roast, or 'chuck roast tender'.

 - 3 tablespoon avocado oil or canola oil, or any high-smoke point oil with a mild flavor